 - The large red flag and small ensign flags (one for each province/territory) was created by the RCMP's Master Tailor

-"This eagle staff has 13 eagle feathers on it, one for each part of Turtle Island (the original name for North America), and one for each of the 13 Grandmother Moon teachings," says S/Sgt.
+"This eagle staff has 14 eagle feathers on it, one for residential schools and 13 for each part of Turtle Island (the original name for North America), and the 13 Grandmother Moon teachings," says S/Sgt.
 Poulette.

 - Date modified: